 Currently, the CD lab for Lithium Batteries belongs to one of the largest third-party funded projects at the ICTM.
 It is subdivided into two modules that focus on (i) ageing effects and solid state electrolytes as well as on (ii) microbatteries with crystalline Si as anode material.
 Industrial partners are AVL and Infineon Technologies.

-Pure fundamental research is carried out in several FFG-funded projects such as SolaBat.
+Pure fundamental research is carried out in several FFG-funded projects such as SolaBat or CERES.
 SolaBat's main objective is to develop a hybrid energy System that combines a solar cell directly with a Li or Na ion battery.
-In the frame of the DFG Research Unit molife, research is devoted to the study of Li ion dynamics in various solids such as single crystals, nanocrystalline materials and amorphous oxides.
+In the frame of the DFG Research Unit molife, research is/has been devoted to the study of Li ion dynamics in various solids such as single crystals, nanocrystalline materials and amorphous oxides.
 In CERES we investigate new Li-S batteries.